 COM2 can be used as a general purpose serial port.
 It cannot be used to download or edit your programs.
 It supports two hardware handshake lines, CTS and RTS.
-The 5082 serial ports, COM2 and COM3, are configured as DCE (Data Communication Equipment), therefore RTS is an input and CTS is an output.
-On power-up, the 5082 does not enable the RTS or CTS control signals.
-It is up to the programmer to control these signals with CAMBASIC commands.
-The BIT command can be used to monitor the logic levels of the RTS line and control the CTS line.
-The following example demonstrates how to monitor and control the handshake lines:
+The BIT command can be used to monitor the logic levels of the CTS line and control the RTS line.
+The following example demonstrates how to monitor the handshake lines: